-- Liquid - use the plastic syringe or spoon that comes with your medicine to measure the correct dose.
-If you don't have one, ask your pharmacist.
-Do not use a kitchen teaspoon as you won't get the right amount.
+Liquid – use the plastic syringe or spoon that comes with your medicine to measure the correct dose.
+If you do not have one, ask your pharmacist.
+Do not use a kitchen teaspoon as you will not get the right amount.
 You'll usually take the liquid twice a day.

 If you're taking sodium valproate once a day, you can choose a time that suits you.
 Just try to keep to the same time every day.

 If you're taking sodium valproate twice a day, try to leave a gap of 10 to 12 hours between doses.
 For example you could take your first dose in the morning (between 7am and 8am) and a second dose in the evening (between 7pm and 8pm).